Cameo-Parkway Records: History

 Fifteen-year-old Dee Dee Sharp had done a duet with Chubby Checker on "Slow Twistin'", and recorded her first solo single, "Mashed Potato Time", on the same day.
-It went to No. 2 in the spring of 1962.
+It went to No. 2 in early 1962.
 More dance songs followed, including the follow-up "Gravy" and another dance song, "Ride!"

-In the summer of 1963 the No. 1 hit "So Much in Love" by the smooth R&B group the Tymes marked the last hit from Cameo-Parkway's peak period.
+In mid 1963 the No. 1 hit "So Much in Love" by the Tymes marked the last hit from Cameo-Parkway's peak period.